shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 For me travelling is stepping out of one's comfort zone.
 A journey of self-discovery that starts with an outward physical journey of exploration and discovery.
 Of meeting new people and discovering new places.
-Travelling off the beaten path and doing things that you were always wanted to do but were too scared to try.
+Travelling off the beaten path and doing things that you always wanted to do but were too scared to try.
 Facing your fears and challenges and not looking for convenience everywhere you go.